kdungs/dun.gs/_posts/2016-02-08-groups-templates-refined.md

                             typename Op<RHS...>::result> {};
 ```

-which I personally find much more idiomatic.
-(Not that we care but the second version is also 11 words shorter.)
+which I personally find to be much more idiomatic.
+(Not that we care but the
+second version is also 11 words shorter.)

 ## Quesions, remarks, …
 Do you have any questions?
 Is anything unclear?
 Did I get something wrong?
 Is